Trump immigration plan: Give me your doctors, your researchers, your top graduate masses yearning to breathe free

 Trump's plan, some details of which were made public on Wednesday by senior administration officials, avoids hot-button issues like the growing backlog of asylum-seekers and the status of so-called Dreamers and is almost certainly dead on arrival in Congress.

 The proposal would create a merit-based immigration system — a change from the family-based immigration system currently in place.
-It would also put new requirements on immigrants seeking to enter the U.S. In addition to mandated checks like a health screening and background check, entrants would be required to pass a civics test.
+It would also put new requirements on immigrants seeking to enter the U.S. In addition to mandated checks like a health screening and background check, entrants would be required to learn English and pass a civics test — measures he said would reinforce American values.

+"Through these steps, we will an immigration system that respects and even strengthens our culture, our traditions and our values," he said.

+"Newcomers compete for jobs against the most vulnerable Americans, and put pressure on our social safety net and generous welfare programs," he said.

 "We discriminate against genius.
-We discriminate against brilliance," he said.
-"We won’t anymore."
+We discriminate against brilliance, Trump said.
+"We won't anymore."

 Under the plan, which was crafted by Trump son-in-law Jared Kushner, White House adviser Stephen Miller and economic adviser Kevin Hassett, the number of immigrants entering the country would neither increase nor decrease, but the composition would change.
 The plan also includes measures to beef up border security.